pavelsaman/pavelsaman.github.io/_posts/2020-03-22-statistics-about-covid-19-in-command-line-with-perl.md

 =head1 DESCRIPTION

-Corona module provides data about COVID-19 pandemic for different countries.
+Corona::Statistics module provides data about COVID-19 pandemic for different countries.

 The following endpoint is used for getting the data: